ueapy/ppd_python/README.md

 in the command line.
 This should open Jupyter Notebooks in your browser.
 If you're not sure what you should see, check one of the links below

 ## Still having troubles?
+If the command line is not doing what you want you may find the graphical interface provided by Anaconda Navigator more convenient.
+This will have installed with Anaconda earlier.
+Instructions for building and activating environments can be found via a search engine of your choice

-Experience Python from the comfort of your browser!
+Alternativly, experience Python from the comfort of your browser!

 - View a static version online with [nbviewer](https://nbviewer.jupyter.org/github/callumrollo/ppd_python/tree/107939c27e7d847de93957f088e71c9c116c658d/)
 - Launch the notebooks interactively in the cloud with Binder